cuba/PiuPiu/README.md

 Will convert an empty string (`""`) to a nil.

 NOTE: Using `decodeIfPresent` will result in a double optional (i.e. `??`).
-You can solve this by colescing to a `nil`.
+You can solve this by coalescing to a `nil`.
 For example:

 ```swift
 self.value = try container.decodeIfPresent(using: EmptyStringTransform(), forKey: .value) ?? nil
 ```

-## Memory Managment
+## Memory Management

 The `ResponseFuture` may have 3 types of strong references:
 1. The system may have a strong reference to the `ResponseFuture` after `send()` is called.
-This reference is temporary and will be dealocated once the system returns a response.
-This will never create a circular reference but as the future is held on by the system, it will not be released until **AFTER** a response is recieved or an error is triggered.
+This reference is temporary and will be deallocated once the system returns a response.
+This will never create a circular reference but as the future is held on by the system, it will not be released until **AFTER** a response is received or an error is triggered.
 2. Any callback that references `self` has a strong reference to `self` unless `[weak self]` is explicitly specified.
 3. The developer's own strong reference to the `ResponseFuture`.